0cjs/sedoc/ee/tools/build-tech.md

   insert it to the same distance into the die containing the connector, and then just a bit further to compenstate for your finger puffyness.
+- Current technique: anything related to feel has had very poor (<40%) success rates for me.
+Best seems to be to use a magnifier and visually watch the start of the insulation move past the insulation tabs, and go just a bit further in from there.
+For easier viewing th wire can be along the top of the crimp area when you do this, it still seems to wrap properly no matter what the up/down position of the wire in the jaws.

 Colors follow, as much as possible, the electronics color code, with substitutions where there aren't enough wire colors.